bcgov/MyGovBC-MSP/README.md

 npm install -g karma-cli
 ```

+We run unit tests on IE9, IE10, IE11, Firefox and Chrome.
+You'll need IE11, Firefox and Chrome installed.

 To continuously run Jasmine tests with the Karma load runner (in chrome) use:
 ```
 karma start